When a system is first registered with the Tarsnap server, the

 - A 256-bit HMAC-SHA256 key used to protect each individual block of data from tampering.
 From a cryptographic perspective, this is unnecessary, since a Merkle hash tree protects each archive; but data is compressed using zlib before being stored, so this provides protection against a theoretical attacker who can tamper with stored data and has found a security flaw in zlib decoding.

 - Two 256-bit HMAC-SHA256 keys used to generate names for blocks of data stored.
 Tarsnap uses the same reference-by-hash trick as the author's Portsnap and FreeBSD Update utilities; using HMACs instead of raw SHA256 hashes prevents any information from leaking via the hashes.

 - Three 256-bit HMAC-SHA256 keys used to sign requests sent by the Tarsnap client to the Tarsnap server: One used for writes, one used for reads, and one used for deletes.

 The Tarsnap client-server protocol avoids the complexity of SSL by using a streamlined protocol which:

-- Only supports a single set of cryptographic primitives (AES-256 in CTR mode for encryption; HMAC-SHA256 for authentication).
+- Only supports a single set of cryptographic primitives.